 Data security:

-The required guarantee of a particularly high standard of data security is already lacking.
-The law essentially only refers to the care generally required in the field of telecommunications (section 113a (10) TKG) and relativises the security requirements in a way that remains vague by general considerations of economic efficiency in individual cases (section 109 (2) sentence 4 TKG).
-The more detailed specification of the measures is left to the individual telecommunications service providers, who for their part must offer the services under the conditions of competition and cost pressure.
-In this respect, the instruments for guaranteeing data security suggested by the experts in the present proceedings (separate storage, asymmetric encryption, dual control principle combined with advanced procedures for authentication for access to the keys, audit-proof logging of access and deletion) are neither enforceably prescribed for the parties obliged to store data, nor is a comparable level of security guaranteed elsewhere.
-There is also a lack of a balanced system of sanctions that does not give less weight to breaches of data security than to breaches of the storage obligations themselves.
+There is already a lack of the required guarantee of a particularly high standard regarding data security.
+The law essentially refers only to the general diligence required in the telecommunications sector (§ 113a para.
+10 TKG) and thereby relativizes security requirements in an indefinitely vague manner by general economic considerations in individual cases (§ 109 para.
+2 sentence 4 TKG).
+The detailed specification of measures is left to the individual telecommunication service providers, who, in turn, must offer their services under conditions of competition and cost pressure.
+Those subject to storage obligations are neither demonstrably provided with the instruments suggested by experts in the present proceedings to ensure data security (separate storage, asymmetric encryption, the four-eyes principle combined with advanced authentication procedures for key access, audit-proof logging of access and deletion), nor is a comparable level of security otherwise guaranteed.
+Furthermore, there is a lack of a balanced sanction system that does not attach less weight to violations of data security than to violations of the storage obligations themselves.

-The regulations on the use of data for criminal prosecution are also incompatible with the standards developed from the principle of proportionality. § Section 100g, paragraph 1, sentence 1, no. 1 of the Code of Criminal Procedure does not ensure that in general and also in individual cases only serious criminal offences may be the reason for collecting the corresponding data, but rather, irrespective of an exhaustive catalogue, generally allows criminal offences of considerable importance to suffice.
-Section 100g, paragraph 1, sentence 1, no. 2, sentence 2 of the Code of Criminal Procedure (StPO) falls short of the constitutional requirements by allowing any criminal offence committed by means of telecommunication to be sufficient as a possible trigger for a data search, irrespective of its seriousness, according to a general weighing in the context of a proportionality test.
-With this regulation, the data stored according to § 113a TKG can practically be used for all criminal offences.
-Their use thus loses its exceptional character in view of the increasing importance of telecommunications in everyday life.
-The legislature no longer limits itself to the use of data for the prosecution of serious criminal offences, but goes far beyond this and thus also beyond the objective of data retention prescribed by European law.
+The regulations for the use of data for criminal prosecution are also incompatible with the standards developed from the principle of proportionality. § 100g para.
+1 sentence 1 no. 1 StPO does not ensure that, generally and in individual cases, only serious offenses may give rise to the collection of corresponding data; instead, it allows for crimes of significant importance to suffice, irrespective of an exhaustive catalog.
+Furthermore, § 100g para.
+1 sentence 1 no. 2, sentence 2 StPO falls short of constitutional requirements by allowing any offense committed via telecommunication, regardless of its severity, to be a sufficient trigger for a data query based on a general balancing within a proportionality test.
+With this regulation, data stored under § 113a TKG becomes practically usable for all criminal offenses.
+Its use thus loses its exceptional character given the increasing importance of telecommunication in everyday life.
+The legislator here no longer limits itself to using data for prosecuting serious offenses but goes far beyond this and thus also beyond the objectives of data storage prescribed by European law.

-Section 100g of the Code of Criminal Procedure also does not meet the constitutional requirements insofar as it allows data retrieval not only for individual cases to be confirmed by a judge, but in principle also without the knowledge of the person concerned (section 100g (1) sentence 1 of the Code of Criminal Procedure).
+§ 100g StPO also fails to meet constitutional requirements insofar as it permits data retrieval not only for individual cases to be judicially confirmed but also, in principle, without the knowledge of the data subject (§ 100g para.
+1 sentence 1 StPO).

-In contrast, judicial control of data retrieval and data use as well as the regulation of notification obligations are essentially guaranteed in a manner that meets constitutional requirements.
-The collection of data stored pursuant to section 113a TKG requires an order by the judge pursuant to section 100g (2) sentence 1, section 100b (1) sentence 1 StPO.
-Furthermore, according to section 101 of the Code of Criminal Procedure, there are differentiated notification obligations as well as the possibility to subsequently bring about a judicial review of the lawfulness of the measure.
-It is not evident that these provisions do not guarantee effective legal protection as a whole.
-What is constitutionally objectionable, however, is the lack of judicial review for refraining from notification pursuant to section 101 (4) of the Code of Criminal Procedure.
-Direct use of data for the prevention of danger and for the tasks of the intelligence services:
+In contrast, judicial control of data queries and data usage, as well as the regulation of notification obligations, are largely guaranteed in a manner consistent with constitutional requirements.
+The collection of data stored under § 113a TKG requires a judicial order in accordance with § 100g para.
+2 sentence 1, § 100b para.
+1 sentence 1 StPO.
+Furthermore, differentiated notification obligations exist under § 101 StPO, as well as the possibility of subsequently initiating a judicial review of the legality of the measure.
+It is not apparent that these provisions fail to ensure effective legal protection overall.
+However, the absence of judicial control for waiving notification under § 101 para.
+4 StPO is constitutionally objectionable.
+Direct use of data for hazard prevention and for the tasks of intelligence services:

-§ Section 113b sentence 1 nos.
-2 and 3 TKG does not meet the requirements for a sufficient limitation of the purposes of use already according to its annex.
-The federal legislature is content here with merely outlining in a generalised manner the fields of activity for which data retrieval is to be possible in accordance with subsequent legislation, in particular also by the Länder.
-In doing so, it does not fulfil its responsibility for the constitutionally required limitation of the purposes of use.
-Rather, by obliging service providers to store all telecommunications traffic data as a precautionary measure, combined with the release of this data for use by the police and intelligence services within the framework of approximately their entire remit, the federal legislature is creating a data pool that is open to diverse and unlimited uses, which can only be accessed, limited by broad objectives, on the basis of decisions taken by the federal and state legislatures themselves.
-The provision of such a data pool, which is open in terms of its purpose, removes the necessary connection between storage and the purpose of storage and is not compatible with the constitution.
+§ 113b sentence 1 nos.
+2 and 3 TKG does not meet the requirements for a sufficient limitation of purposes of use, even in its design.
+The federal legislator merely outlines, in a generalizing manner, the areas of responsibility for which data retrieval should be possible according to later legislation, particularly that of the federal states.
+Thus, it fails to fulfill its responsibility for the constitutionally required limitation of purposes of use.
+Instead, by obliging service providers to proactively store all telecommunication traffic data, combined with the simultaneous release of this data for use by the police and intelligence services within the scope of almost their entire range of tasks, the federal legislator creates an open data pool for diverse and unlimited uses.
+This pool can be accessed by federal and state legislators, each based on their own decisions, but only with broad objectives.
+The provision of such an open data pool, by its very purpose, severs the necessary connection between storage and the purpose of storage and is incompatible with the constitution.

-The design of the use of the data stored under § 113a TKG is also disproportionate insofar as no protection of confidential relationships is provided for the transmission.
-At least for a narrow circle of telecommunication connections that depend on special confidentiality, such protection is basically required.
+The design of the use of data stored under § 113a TKG is also disproportionate insofar as no protection for confidential relationships is provided for its transmission.
+Such protection is fundamentally required at least for a narrow circle of telecommunication connections that rely on particular confidentiality.

-Indirect use of the data for information of the service providers:
+Indirect use of data for information from service providers:

-Section 113b sentence 1 half-sentence 2 TKG also does not meet the constitutional requirements in every respect.
-There are no objections to the fact that according to this provision, information is permissible irrespective of a list of criminal offences or legal interests.
-On the other hand, it is not compatible with the constitution that such information is also generally permitted for the prosecution of administrative offences without further limitation.
-There is also a lack of notification obligations following such information.
+§ 113b sentence 1 half-sentence 2 TKG also does not meet constitutional requirements in all respects.
+While it raises no concerns that, according to this provision, disclosures are permissible irrespective of a catalog of offenses or legal interests, it is incompatible with the constitution that such disclosures are also generally permitted for the prosecution of administrative offenses without further limitation.
+Furthermore, there is a lack of notification obligations following such disclosures.

-In contrast, the challenged provisions are not subject to constitutional objections with regard to Article 12 (1) of the Basic Law, insofar as this is to be decided in these proceedings.
-The imposition of the obligation to store data does not typically have an excessively burdensome effect on the service providers concerned.
-In particular, the obligation to retain data is not disproportionate with regard to the financial burdens imposed on the companies by the obligation to retain data pursuant to Section 113a TKG and the consequential obligations attached to it, such as the guarantee of data security.
-The legislature is not limited, within its broad scope of discretion, to only employing private persons if their professional activity can directly trigger dangers or if they are directly at fault with regard to these dangers.
-Rather, sufficient factual proximity and responsibility between the professional activity and the imposed obligation is sufficient in this respect.
-Accordingly, there are no fundamental objections to the cost burdens arising for those obliged to store data.
-In this way, the legislature shifts the costs associated with storage to the market, in line with the privatisation of the telecommunications sector as a whole.
-Just as the telecommunications companies can use the new opportunities of telecommunications technology to make a profit, they must also assume the costs of containing the new security risks associated with telecommunications and process them in their prices.
+In contrast, the challenged provisions, with regard to Article 12 para.
+1 of the Basic Law, are not subject to constitutional concerns insofar as this procedure is to decide on them.
+The imposition of the storage obligation typically does not impose an excessive burden on the affected service providers.
+The storage obligation is not disproportionate, in particular, with regard to the financial burdens incurred by companies due to the storage obligation under § 113a TKG and the associated consequential obligations, such as ensuring data security.
+The legislator, within its broad discretion in this regard, is not limited to engaging private entities only when their professional activity can directly trigger dangers or when they are directly at fault with respect to these dangers.
+Rather, a sufficient factual and responsibility proximity between the professional activity and the imposed obligation is sufficient.
+Consequently, there are no fundamental objections to the cost burdens incurred by those subject to storage obligations.
+In this way, the legislator shifts the costs associated with storage into the market, in line with the overall privatization of the telecommunications sector.
+Just as telecommunication companies can exploit the new opportunities of telecommunication technology for profit, they must also bear the costs for containing the new security risks associated with telecommunication and incorporate them into their prices.

-The violation of the fundamental right to protection of the secrecy of telecommunications under Article 10.1 of the Basic Law leads to the nullity of §§ 113a and 113b of the Telecommunications Act as well as of § 100g.1 sentence 1 of the Code of Criminal Procedure, insofar as traffic data may be collected pursuant to § 113a of the Telecommunications Act.
-The challenged provisions must therefore be declared null and void and the violation of fundamental rights must be established (cf. § 95.1 sentence 1 and § 95.3 sentence 1 BVerfGG).
-The decision is unanimous with regard to the questions of European law, the formal constitutionality and the fundamental compatibility of the precautionary retention of telecommunications traffic data with the constitution.
-With regard to the assessment of §§ 113a and 113b TKG as unconstitutional, the decision was reached by a vote of 7:1 and with regard to other substantive issues, as far as can be seen from the special votes, by a vote of 6:2.
+The violation of the fundamental right to protection of telecommunications secrecy under Article 10 para.
+1 of the Basic Law leads to the nullity of §§ 113a and 113b TKG, as well as § 100g para.
+1 sentence 1 StPO, insofar as traffic data may be collected thereunder in accordance with § 113a TKG.
+The challenged norms are therefore to be declared null and void, with the finding of a fundamental rights violation (cf. § 95 para.
+1 sentence 1 and § 95 para.
+3 sentence 1 BVerfGG).
+The decision was unanimous with regard to questions of European law, formal constitutionality, and the fundamental compatibility of proactive telecommunication traffic data storage with the Constitution.
+With regard to the assessment of §§ 113a and 113b TKG as unconstitutional, the result was 7:1 votes, and with regard to further substantive legal questions, as far as discernible from the separate opinions, it was 6:2 votes.

-The Senate decided by a vote of 4:4 that the provisions are to be declared null and void pursuant to § 95.3 sentence 1 of the BVerfGG and not merely incompatible with the Basic Law.
-Accordingly, the provisions cannot continue to be applied to a limited extent on a transitional basis, but rather the statutory rule of the declaration of nullity remains in force.
+The Senate decided by a 4:4 vote that the provisions are to be declared null and void under § 95 para.
+3 sentence 1 BVerfGG, and not merely incompatible with the Basic Law.
+Consequently, the provisions cannot continue to be applied provisionally to a limited extent, but rather the statutory regular consequence of nullification remains.

-(1) The storage of traffic data for a period of six months at the service providers does not constitute an encroachment on the fundamental right under Article 10 (1) of the Basic Law of such weight that it could be classified as "particularly severe" and thus equally as severe as direct access by public authorities to communication content.
-The traffic data remains in the sphere of the private service providers, where it accrues for operational reasons and from which the individual telecommunications subscriber can expect, on the basis of the contractual obligation, that they will treat it strictly confidentially and protect it in their sphere.
-If the data security possible according to the state of the art is guaranteed, there is therefore also no objectifiable basis for the assumption of a storage-related intimidation effect on the citizen.
-The storage does not extend to the content of telecommunications.
-In the weighting of the encroachment, a perceptible distance must therefore be maintained from such particularly severe encroachments, as are present in the case of acoustic surveillance of living space, surveillance of the content of telecommunications or the so-called online search of information technology systems through direct access by state organs, and where there is a particular risk that the absolutely protected core area of private life is affected.
-Accordingly, it is not the storage of traffic data at the service provider's that is particularly intrusive, but only the retrieval and use of traffic data by state authorities in individual cases according to the existing legal bases for this; these, as well as the judicial order to collect traffic data, are in turn subject to the strict requirements of proportionality.
+1. The storage of traffic data for a period of six months by service providers does not constitute an infringement of the fundamental right under Article 10 para.
+1 of the Basic Law of such gravity that it could be classified as “particularly severe” and thus equivalent to direct access by public authorities to communication content.
+Traffic data remains within the sphere of private service providers, where it accrues for operational reasons, and from whom individual telecommunication subscribers can expect, due to contractual obligations, that it will be treated with strict confidentiality and protected within their sphere.
+If state-of-the-art data security is guaranteed, there is therefore no objectifiable basis for assuming a storage-induced chilling effect on citizens.
+The storage does not extend to the content of telecommunication.
+When weighing the infringement, a perceptible distance must therefore be maintained from such particularly severe infringements as those involving acoustic surveillance of living spaces, content-based telecommunication surveillance, or the so-called online search of IT systems through direct access by state organs, where there is a particular risk that the absolutely protected core area of private life will be affected.
+Therefore, it is not already the storage of traffic data by the service provider that is particularly intrusive, but rather the retrieval and use of traffic data by state authorities in individual cases according to the existing legal bases; these, as well as the judicial order for traffic data collection, are themselves subject to the strict requirements of proportionality.

-(2) The challenged provisions are in principle not unreasonable, reasonable for the persons concerned and thus proportionate in the narrower sense.
-With the obligation to store telecommunications traffic data for a period of six months, a regulation on the purpose of use and the regulation on the collection of data under criminal procedure law, the legislature has kept within the scope of its constitutional right.
-The state's duty to protect its citizens includes the task of taking appropriate measures to prevent the violation of legal interests or to clarify them and to assign responsibility for violations of legal interests.
-In this sense, guaranteeing the protection of citizens and their fundamental rights as well as the foundations of the community and the prevention as well as the investigation of significant criminal offences are at the same time among the prerequisites for peaceful coexistence and the carefree use of fundamental rights by citizens.
-Effective investigation of criminal offences and effective prevention of danger are therefore not per se a threat to the freedom of citizens.
-In the tension between the state's duty to protect legal rights and the individual's interest in safeguarding his or her rights guaranteed by the constitution, it is first of all the task of the legislature to achieve a balance of the conflicting interests in an abstract manner.
-In doing so, the legislature has the leeway to assess and shape the situation.
-The aim of the legislature here was to take into account the indispensable needs of an effective administration of criminal justice under the rule of law in view of a fundamental change in the possibilities of communication and in people's communication behaviour in recent years.
-This goal basically presupposes the ascertainability of the facts necessary for clarification.
-In this context, the legislature has assumed that, due to the technical development towards flat rates, telecommunications traffic data in particular are often either not stored at all or have already been deleted before a court order to provide information can be obtained or even before the information required for a corresponding application has been determined.
-Although the majority of the Senate takes into account the fact that electronic or digital means of communication have penetrated almost all areas of life and therefore make criminal prosecution and the prevention of danger more difficult in certain areas when examining the suitability and necessity of traffic data retention, it does not give it the necessary weight in the examination of proportionality in the narrower sense under the aspect of appropriateness and reasonableness.
+2. The challenged regulations are, in principle, not unreasonable, are acceptable to those affected, and are thus proportionate in the narrower sense.
+The legislator has adhered to its constitutionally granted scope of discretion with the obligation to store telecommunication traffic data for a period of six months, a regulation on purposes of use, and the criminal procedural regulation on data collection.
+The state's duty to protect its citizens includes the task of taking appropriate measures to prevent or investigate violations of legal interests and to assign responsibility for such violations.
+In this sense, ensuring the protection of citizens and their fundamental rights, as well as the foundations of the community, and preventing and investigating significant crimes, are simultaneously prerequisites for peaceful coexistence and the unrestricted exercise of fundamental rights by citizens.
+Effective investigation of crimes and effective prevention of dangers are therefore not per se a threat to the freedom of citizens.
+In the tension between the state's duty to protect legal interests and the individual's interest in preserving their constitutionally guaranteed rights, it is primarily the legislator's task to achieve a balance of conflicting interests in an abstract manner.
+The legislator has a margin of assessment and discretion in this regard.
+The legislator's goal here was to address the undeniable needs of effective, rule-of-law-based criminal justice in view of a fundamental change in communication possibilities and human communication behavior in recent years.
+This goal fundamentally presupposes the ascertainability of the facts necessary for investigation.
+The legislator assumed that, due to technical developments towards flat rates, telecommunication traffic data is often either not stored at all or is already deleted before a judicial order for disclosure can be obtained or even before the information required for such an application has been determined.
+While the Senate majority considers the fact that electronic or digital communication means have penetrated almost all areas of life and therefore complicate criminal prosecution and hazard prevention in certain areas when examining the suitability and necessity of traffic data storage, it does not adequately weigh this in the proportionality test in the narrower sense under the aspect of appropriateness and reasonableness.

 Der Senat verwehrt dem Gesetzgeber insbesondere die Abrufbarkeit der nach § 113a TKG gespeicherten Verkehrsdaten für die Aufklärung von Straftaten, die nicht im derzeitigen Katalog des § 100a Abs.
 2 StPO bezeichnet, aber im Einzelfall von erheblicher Bedeutung sind, sowie von solchen Taten, die mittels Telekommunikation begangen sind (§ 100g Abs.
 1 Satz 1 Nr.
 1 und 2 StPO).
 Hinsichtlich der letztgenannten Taten wird nicht genügend gewichtet, dass der Gesetzgeber hier von erheblichen Aufklärungsschwierigkeiten ausgeht.
 Da es Sache des Gesetzgebers ist, eine wirksame Strafverfolgung zu gewährleisten und keine beträchtlichen Schutzlücken entstehen zu lassen, kann es ihm nicht versagt sein, auch bei Straftaten, die zwar nicht besonders schwer sind, aber Rechtsgüter von Gewicht schädigen den Zugriff auf die Verkehrsdaten zu eröffnen, weil nach seiner Einschätzung nur so das Entstehen faktisch weitgehend rechtsfreier Räume und ein weitgehendes Leerlaufen der Aufklärung ausgeschlossen werden kann.
 Hinzu kommt, dass sich der Gesetzgeber bei der Gestaltung der strafprozessualen Zugriffsbefugnis an Kriterien orientiert hat, die der Senat in seinem Urteil vom 12.
 März 2003 (BVerfGE 107, 299 <322>) zur Herausgabe von Verbindungsdaten der Telekommunikation gebilligt hat.

-(3) In the ruling on the legal consequences, it would have been obvious, also on the basis of the constitutional assessment of the majority of the Senate, with recourse to the established case law of the Federal Constitutional Court, to set the legislature a deadline for a new regulation and to declare the existing provisions to continue to be temporarily applicable in accordance with the requirements of the temporary injunctions issued by the Senate, in order to avoid lasting deficits, in particular in the investigation of criminal offences, but also in the prevention of danger.
+3. In the ruling on legal consequences, even based on the constitutional assessment of the Senate majority, and drawing on established jurisprudence of the Federal Constitutional Court, it would have been appropriate to set a deadline for the legislator to enact new regulations and to declare the existing provisions provisionally applicable, in line with the requirements of the interim injunctions issued by the Senate, in order to avoid persistent deficiencies, particularly in the investigation of crimes, but also in hazard prevention.

-The special opinion essentially agrees with Judge Schluckebier's criticism of the assessment of the intensity of encroachment of the retention of telecommunications traffic data as an encroachment on Article 10.1 of the Basic Law.
-The legislative concept underlying §§ 113a, 113b TKG of a graduated legislative responsibility for the storage order on the one hand and the data retrieval on the other hand is in principle consistent with the constitution.
-This applies in particular to the use of the data stored under section 113a TKG for the purposes of criminal prosecution, which is regulated in section 100g StPO.
-The legislature is not forced to measure the proportionality of the retrieval regulation exclusively against the greatest possible intrusion of a comprehensive data retrieval ultimately aimed at a movement or social profile of the citizen concerned, but may take into account that a large number of data retrievals have far less weight, the reasonableness of which must be decided in each individual case by the judge appointed for this purpose.
+The separate opinion largely concurs with Judge Schluckebier's criticism regarding the assessment of the intensity of interference from the storage of telecommunication traffic data as an infringement of Article 10 para.
+1 of the Basic Law.
+The legislative concept underlying §§ 113a, 113b TKG, which involves a staggered legislative responsibility for the storage order on the one hand and data retrieval on the other, is fundamentally in conformity with the Constitution.
+This applies in particular to the use of data stored under § 113a TKG for purposes of criminal prosecution, as regulated in § 100g StPO.
+The legislator is not compelled to measure the proportionality of the retrieval regulation exclusively by the greatest possible interference of a comprehensive data retrieval ultimately aiming at a movement or social profile of the affected citizen; instead, it may consider that a multitude of data queries have significantly less weight, and the competent judge must decide on their reasonableness in individual cases.

 Lawyer Michael Ullrich, LL.
 M. (Information Law)